thegwanj/SA-character-gen/Development.md

 # Ideas for Development
 This is a document for laying out plans for this app.
 Plans may be subject to change at any time for any reason.
+Credit will be given to those that have their idea on this sheet.

 ## Table of Contents
 - [Pre-Code](#pre-code)